teraearlywine/agentic-ai-dml/README.md

 > **Note**: A schema is the complete list of columns that form the structure of a database table.
 We’re providing these names, descriptions, and data types to the LLM—no real data needed.

-## Prompt Engineering as an Alternative

-If you want highly tailored synthetic data that follows best practices in data modeling, you can go the route of detailed prompt engineering.
-For instance: